 5. On the dialog box that pops up, you can now control each individual permission for that file or folder.
 This includes Traverse Folder, Create Files, Delete, Read Permissions, Change Permissions, etc.

 You can play around with the various permissions to control the file or folder exactly as you desire.
 You can basically prevent file renaming, file deletion, file modification and more.
+Note that this only makes sense if the user account you are trying to restrict is a standard user.
+If they are an administrator, then they could very easily go to the same dialog as you and give themselves the appropriate permissions back.
 Enjoy!